kayoom/kangaroo/README.md

 Overview
 --------

-Kangaroo is an OpenObject client/wrapper for Rails 3, based on ActiveModel.
+Kangaroo is an OpenObject client/wrapper for Ruby, based on ActiveModel.
 It provides CRUD access to OpenERP objects via XMLRPC.
 It's fast and provides default data for new objects.

 Installation
 ------------

+### Rails 3

 If you're on Rails 3, just add Kangaroo to your Gemfile: